kb100/youtubed/README.md

                         Default: $XDG_RUNTIME_DIR/youtubed
     --format-str        The format string to supply to youtube-dl.
                         Default: %(title)s.%(id)s.%(resolution)s.%(ext)s

+    --default-quality   Set the default quality of videos to download.
+                        Default: bestvideo+bestaudio

     --media-cmd         Use "media-cmd file" to open a file after download.
                         Default: i3-msg exec mpv
     --run-in-foreground Tells youtubed to stay in the foreground.